Terry Wallace (geophysicist)

 Terry C. Wallace Jr. (born June 30, 1956) is an American geophysicist.
 He was the 11th director of Los Alamos National Laboratory and the president of Los Alamos National Security, LLC.
 He became director on January 1, 2018, succeeding Charles F. McMillan.

 Early life and education

 The son of the lab staff member Terry Wallace Sr. and the late Jeannette Wallace, a long-serving Republican member of the New Mexico State Legislature, Wallace was raised in Los Alamos, New Mexico and graduated from Los Alamos High School in 1974.
-He earned a Bachelor of Science degree in geophysics and mathematics from New Mexico Institute of Mining and Technology, followed by a Master of Science and PhD in geophysics from the California Institute of Technology.
+He earned a Bachelor of Science degree in geophysics and mathematics from the New Mexico Institute of Mining and Technology, followed by a Master of Science and PhD in geophysics from the California Institute of Technology.

 Career

 From 1983 to 2003, he was a professor at the University of Arizona and continues to author works in peer-reviewed journals and science magazines.
 He is also co-author of the college textbook Modern Global Seismology (1995, Elsevier: ISBN 9780080536712).

 From 2011 to 2017, Wallace was the Laboratory's principal associate director for Global Security and the senior intelligence executive, overseeing national security programs including nuclear nonproliferation, counterproliferation, and industry partnerships.
 From 2006 to 2011, he was the Laboratory's principal associate director for Science, Technology, and Engineering, during which he implemented the capability model for scientists and engineers and developed the science pillars that guide the Laboratory's institutional investment strategies.

 Wallace is an internationally recognized scientific authority in geophysics and forensic seismology, which is the study of earthquakes and seismic waves as they relate to nuclear weapons testing, and has evaluated more than 1,700 U.S. and foreign nuclear tests.